Direct Recognition vs. Non-Direct Recognition: The Whole Story About Whole Life Insurance Loans

 When you borrow against your Whole Life insurance policy, you are not paying yourself back interest like many agents would have you believe.
 The insurance company is simply giving you a loan from their general investment account, while your continuously compounding cash value acts as collateral (since they’re already investing it for you).

-However, during certain eras (like now) some Whole Life policies actually will get a juiced-up dividend from taking a loan.
+However, during certain eras (like now) some Whole Life policies actually will get a higher dividend than normal when taking a loan.

 In fact, you may have seen this effect in Nelson Nash’s book.

-It is because the examples Nelson showed were from Direct Recognition companies, not Non-Direct Recognition!
+It is because the examples Nelson showed in his book were all from Direct Recognition companies, not Non-Direct Recognition!

 The Direct Recognition Advantage During High Interest Rate Environments